-Turkish forces bombarded Kurdish YPG militia positions east of Euphrates: Anadolu
+Turkish forces bombarded Syrian Kurdish YPG militia positions east of Euphrates - Anadolu

 The bombardment targeted the Zor Magar area to the west of northern Syria’s Ayn al-Arab region and was aimed at preventing “terrorist activities”, Anadolu reported.

+Turkey considers the YPG militia a terrorist organization and an extension of the outlawed Kurdistan Workers’ Party (PKK), which has led an insurgency in Turkey for more than three decades.

-Turkey carried out an offensive against YPG forces in Syria’s Afrin region earlier this year and has repeatedly said it would target YPG forces to the east of the Euphrates River.
+Turkey carried out an offensive against YPG forces in northern Syria’s Afrin region earlier this year.

+The YPG took control of large areas of northeast Syria in 2012 as government forces pulled out to fight rebels in the west.

-Reporting by Ali Kucukgocmen; Editing by Alison Williams
+Reporting by Ali Kucukgocmen; Editing by Alison Williams and Elaine Hardcastle